Chairine History, Family Crest & Coats of Arms

 The surname Chairine is derived from Mac Searthuin, which means son of Searthun.
 The personal name Searthun is equivalent to Geoffrey.

 Early Origins of the Chairine family

-Another 183 words (13 lines of text) covering the years 1659 and 1673 are included under the topic Early Chairine History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chairine research.
+Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early Chairine History in all our PDF Extended History products and printed products wherever possible.

 Chairine Spelling Variations

 Church officials and medieval scribes often simply spelled names as they sounded.
 As a result, a single person's name may have been recorded a dozen different ways during his lifetime.
 Spelling variations for the name Chairine include: Shearing, Sheering, Sheeran, Sharron, Sherren, Sherran, Shirran, Sheeran, Sheerin, O'Shearing, O'Sheering, O'Sheeran, O'Sharron, O'Sherren, O'Sherran, O'Shirran, O'Sheeran, O'Shearing and many more.

 Early Notables of the Chairine family (pre 1700)